rocketbot-cl/AWS_S3/README.md

-# Aws_S3
+# AWS_S3

-Module to connect and work with AWS
+Module to connect to AWS S3 Bucket

 ## How to install this module